Qxap/3DoF_Serial_Manipulator/README.md

 execute `ros2 launch ms2r1p robot_launch_ms2r.launch.py`; the stationary robot should be displayed in RViz.
 Then run the planner trajectory node using `ros2 run ms2r1p trajectory_planner_node`, the robot must start moving following the trajectory that follows the edge of the .stl figure.

+this folder is meant to be placed inside your `src` folder.